Background pattern

 Warnings and precautions

-Cases of patients experiencing suicidal thoughts and behaviors during treatment with aripiprazol have been reported.
-Inform your doctor immediately if you have thoughts or feelings of harming yourself.
+There have been reports of patients experiencing suicidal thoughts and behaviors during treatment with aripiprazole.
+Tell your doctor immediately if you have thoughts or feelings of harming yourself.

-• Irregular and involuntary muscle movements, especially in the face
+• irregular and involuntary muscle movements, especially in the face

-• Cardiovascular diseases (heart and circulation diseases), family history of cardiovascular disease, stroke or mini-stroke, abnormal blood pressure;
+• cardiovascular diseases (heart and circulation diseases), family history of cardiovascular disease, stroke or mini-stroke, abnormal blood pressure;

 Talk to your doctor immediately if you have thoughts or feelings of harming yourself.
-Cases of patients experiencing suicidal thoughts and behaviors during treatment with aripiprazol have been reported.
+There have been reports of patients experiencing suicidal thoughts and behaviors during treatment with aripiprazole.

-Talk to your doctor immediately if you notice numbness or stiffness of the muscles with high fever, sweating, altered mental state, or a very fast or irregular heartbeat.
+Talk to your doctor immediately if you experience numbness or stiffness of the muscles with high fever, sweating, altered mental state, or a very fast or irregular heartbeat.

 Your doctor may consider adjusting or interrupting the dose.